brendanm403/cpnt260-a3/README.md

 - When inspecting the text for contrast ratio you'll notice firefox will tell you that its calculating the value against a white background if you inspect the h2.
 Instead, if you inspect the anchor element inside the h2, uncheck the `color: inherit` property, and then inspect the color in the .card-title-day/.card-title-night classes it will show you the contrast value calculated against the correct background color.

--I added a smidge of js, all it does is change the little image in each card.
+- I added a smidge of js, all it does is change the little image in each card.

 ## Helpful Article
 - [shecodes](https://www.shecodes.io/athena/3020-how-to-use-hover-to-expand-a-button-in-css)